 No better place could have been possible than the campus of the Sorbonne, and in particular the former laboratory of Jean Perrin (Nobel prize for physics 1926) to host a space for outreach, popularisation, and the exhibition of mathematics.
 The Maison Poincarré seeks to showcase this science which is too often limited to an audience of initiates.
 All its secrets will therefore be revealed to the public in a 900 m² visit of the office of Jean Perrin, the amphitheatre, the portrait gallery and the tea room (a popular meeting place for researchers throughout history).
 The visit can be undertaken independently or accompanied by mediators.

 Perfect for understanding how mathematics pervades our daily lives!

 Musée des Egouts

-Closed in 2018 for work, the Musée des Égouts reopens this spring to reveal the inner workings of Paris.
+The Musée des Égouts reopens on 23rd October 2021 to reveal the inner workings of Paris.
 This unusual museum is located in a small part of the city's 2100 km of galleries.
 During the tour, the entire water distribution system throughout history is explained.
 Starting with the only source of water, the Seine, which provided water to Parisians for centuries, through the various engineering systems and machines, to Haussmann's sewage works … You will discover everything about this fascinating network!